Travelopia/wordpress-docker-images/phpfpm/README.md

 These images are built to be used with a `docker-compose.yml` file, and contain the following:

 1. PHP-FPM
+1. XDebug
-2. Redis
+1. Redis
+1. Composer
-3. WP CLI
+1. WP CLI
-4. Composer
-5. MailHog
+1. MailHog

 ## Build Instructions